 But thoughtlessly expanding offshore renewables could have devastating consequences for endangered seabirds such as puffins and other wildlife.

 We need joint solutions for the nature and climate emergencies as we cannot save nature without tackling climate change, and we cannot reach net zero without a healthy environment.

 There is a worrying absence of information to base environmental assessments on, which is exposing marine wildlife to increased risks and uncertainties.

-- The lack of a comprehensive network of designated marine protected areas, which would help steer development towards less sensitive locations, however the current network presents significant gaps.
+A comprehensive network of designated marine protected areas would help steer developers towards less sensitive locations, however the current network presents significant gaps.

 Adding to the problem, offshore wind, wave and tidal are modern industries.
 The data simply isn’t there yet.
 And poor monitoring of existing developments is not helping.

 A new approach